Uniform, Possessions and Valuables

 - Blazer – college logo*

-- Girls can also wear a black pleated skirt*
+- Students can also wear a black pleated skirt*

-- A black college bag suitable to carry books
+- A school bag suitable to carry books

 Items marked with * must be purchased through our uniform supplier, Premier sports.
 We hold a small selection of year ties, please call the school 01293 420500 in advance to check the availability.